ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ## 4.4 Make sure that pods can communicate between each other using DNS names, check pods addresses.

-Unfortunately, our service has only 1 pod.
-Because of this, we can deploy test-pod, to check connectivity.
+Unfortunately, our service has only one pod.
+Because of this, we can deploy a test pod to check connectivity.
 Let's do it.

 ![image](https://github.com/user-attachments/assets/e4643fbb-7137-4839-9d87-9e3071c59ccb)

-Test pod can connect to `youtrack-service` via `DNS` name.
+The test pod can connect to `youtrack-service` using its `DNS` name.

-If we check pods' IP addresses, we can see, that they are in the same network.
+If we check the pods' IP addresses, we can see that they are in the same network.

 ![image](https://github.com/user-attachments/assets/54a9b2f7-8642-4fe4-8331-7ce95a9fb8fe)